Difference Between Sales Receipt and Invoice in QuickBooks Online

 Sales receipts are generally used when payment is received immediately, whereas invoices are used when payment is received later.

 Why does this matter?
-If customers fail to pay, then businesses won’t know if they’ve created sales receipts.
+If customers fail to pay, then businesses won’t know since they’ve created sales receipts.
 By using invoices, businesses can easily track unpaid and overdue invoices in QuickBooks Online.

 Creating an invoice requires someone to take an additional step of receiving payment in order to “close” the invoice.